 Chester United Methodist Church is a community in Christ who joins with other United Methodists in the mission to make disciples for Jesus Christ for the transformation of the world.
-Our vision is to be rooted in God, growing in Christ, and bearing fruit in the Spirit.

 UNITED METHODIST BELIEFS